Fans dance in Berlin rain as Germany survive

 The rain had just begun to fall in the German capital as Ola Toivonen fired Sweden ahead on the half-hour mark, and grey clouds lingered as the crowd sung "You'll Never Walk Alone" at half-time.

-They breathed a sigh of relief when Marco Reus equalised just after half-time.
+They breathed a sigh of relief when Marco Reus equalised just after the break.

 And when Kroos curled in a free-kick in the fifth minute of injury-time, the fans were in ecstasy.